 Whereas the space with Rocca and Nilsson focuses on larger paintings and sculptures, another building gives smaller works on paper — hanging around vitrines filled with sketches, posters, and zines — equal weight.
 A wall opposite the glass cases features Jim Shaw’s elegant monochrome blueprints from 1977.
 In these printing experiments, Shaw layered photographs of bound women, advertising signs, and architectural forms, concealing the original images to create abstract shapes and patterns; the content is over powered by the well-crafted graphic forms.
 Farther into the gallery, a section is devoted to Mike Kelley’s suite of 14 zany marker portraits, “Untitled (Allegorical Drawing)” (1976).
 Hung in two rows, each page measures 6 x 4 inches and contains what look like casual doodles; yet framed on the wall, rather than placed in the nearby vitrine, these pieces illustrate the value of such experiments with modes of figuration and printing.
 Shaw and Kelley, both Destroy All Monsters artists, share the long room with Hairy Who comic books and working materials as well as framed posters by both Hairy Who and Funk artists.
 Taken as a whole, the room demonstrates an overlapping engagement among the groups with printed matter and drawing, and gives credit to the important process and thinking that result in innovative final products.

 Artists who work with ephemera and mass-distributed materials, such as zines, buttons, and posters, are often passed over by art history because their works are hard to preserve and categorize.
 This is certainly true of the Hairy Who artists, who collaborated on several self-published comic books as catalogues, and they are the group best served by this revisionist exhibition.
 To coincide with the opening of this show, Matthew Marks has published the first complete collection of their books, The Collected Hairy Who Publications 1966–1969, preserving them and making them available for close study and widespread readership beyond the gallery display.
 Central to understanding the imagery of these comics is their practical use as exhibition catalogues rather than serial narratives.
 As Nadel, the book’s editor, explains in his brief essay — which follows rather than proceeds the spreads — the idea of making cheap comics as catalogues came mostly out of necessity.
-Jim Nutt, one of the founders of the group, is quoted as explaining: “If we thought the [gallery] had the money, let alone the will to print up a spiffy real catalogue, we would have asked for that.”
+Jim Nutt, one of the founders of the group, is quoted as explaining: “If we thought the

 What they created instead is much more interesting and, with this publication, long lasting.
 Playing on the common practice of full-color reproductions in traditional catalogues, each artist drew images evocative of their style and included these works instead of photographic reproductions.
 The books don’t tell stories; they present a visual way of thinking.
 As Nadel says, despite making figurative work, the group was not focused on narrative: they were formalists interested primarily in “line, form, color, memory, words.”
 This partly explains the artists’ exquisite-corpse method of making the books.
 While some include full spreads by a single artist, such as Art Green’s “Come Poze” (1967), more commonly the spreads and individual pages are shared by two, sometimes three artists, such as “Clean up Hit her,” by Art Green, Gladys Nilsson, Jim Nutt, Suellen Rocca, and Karl Wirsum.